About Us: Morgan Land, Sky & Water Preservation, Inc. and No2Rivian.org

 One objective of this website is to expose how urbanization and industrialization are slowly chipping away at our rural areas, a couple thousand acres at a time, in the name of progress.
 And in many instances, the local communities have little (if any) control over the outcome.

 Here are a few highlights of the story below:

 The state is using $1.5 Billion of YOUR tax dollars to acquire land for the purpose of promoting a private industry (Rivian).
 Rivian will be exempt from paying property taxes for 25 years, shifting the financial burden of expanding and maintaining schools and infrastructure to YOU the taxpayers.

 As part of the land acquisition process carried out on behalf of the state, the landowners were required to sign non-disparagement and non-disclosure clauses.
 This prevents the landowners from speaking openly about the alleged intimidation tactics used to encourage them to sign the contracts.

 The state has attempted to silence the large coalition of concerned citizens by removing the property from re-zoning rules and regulations.
 Effectively bypassing the process of determining the impact upon the safety and health of the local communities.

 Existing zoning regulations prohibit “heavy industrial that would be objectionable by reason of producing obnoxious dust, air pollution, water pollution and noise.”

-The Morgan County Comprehensive Plan expressly designates the 640 acres that would be occupied by the plant as “predominantly rural with low-density large lot residential homes”.
+The Morgan County Comprehensive Plan expressly designates the 640 acres (that would be occupied by the plant in Morgan County) as “predominantly rural with low-density large lot residential homes”.
 This designation was put into place to ensure that no large development would occur in this environmentally sensitive area.